Updated: Jun 8

 Starting a new business is so exciting, congratulations! 👏👏👏

-When I was working on my MBA degree, I wrote several business plans each semester.
-To help me stay on track with all of the things that were required for each business plan, I often used a resource recommended by one of my professors, score.org.
-There are free templates and articles that can help walk you through each section, way better than I can.
-Although if you get stumped, feel free to reach out, I'm happy to assist you!
+While working on my MBA degree, I wrote several business plans each semester.
+To help me stay on track with all of the things that were required for each business plan, I used a resource recommended by one of my professors, score.org.

 There are three financial statements that you should include with your business plan: Income Statement, Balance Sheet, and Cash Flow Statement.